 The primary goal of this project is to contract with IGS, the only adult safe-ride program available, to develop a comprehensive community program that is high energy and volunteer oriented in its approach.
 Implementation includes the following goals:

-alternative is in preventing drivers from consuming too from consuming to much alcohol and then trying to drive their vehicles.
+1. IGS recognizes that the foundation for any safe ride alternative is in preventing drivers from consuming too much alcohol and then trying to drive their vehicles.